FREQUENTLY ASKED QUESTIONS

 Does filing for bankruptcy discharge ALL debt?

 Not all debts are discharged by filing for bankruptcy.
 With a Chapter 7, debts such as recent taxes, child support & alimony, court fees, DUI related debts, most student loans, as well as a few well defined other debts will remain.
 With Chapter 13, some of those debts can be put into a repayment plan so that you are resolving them even though you are unable to discharge them.

 The best way to have a clear understanding of your situation and the next step towards relieving your financial pressure is by calling Brookhuis Law for a free consultation and estimate.
 We will answer all of your questions and begin working for you immediately.
 We serve residents of Cherokee, Clayton, Cobb, DeKalb, Douglas, Fulton, Gwinnett, Henry, Newton, Rockdale Counties.

 CALL OR TEXT (678) 390-8070 or fill out the contact form provided to speak with a knowledgeable and dedicated Georgia bankruptcy lawyer.
 Brookhuis Law offers personalized and sensitive service to those who are in financial distress.

 Serving Metro Atlanta & Surrounding Counties

-Brookhuis Law, LLC is a bankruptcy, family law and general litigation firm serving clients in the metro Atlanta area, as well as Fulton, DeKalb, Henry, Clayton, and surrounding counties.
+Brookhuis Law, LLC is a bankruptcy firm serving clients in the metro Atlanta area, Decatur, Clarkston, Lithonia, Stone Mountain, Hampton, Locust Grove, McDonough, Stockbridge, Forest Park, Jonesboro, Lake City, Morrow, Riverdale, Conyers, Covington as well as Cherokee, Clayton, Cobb, DeKalb, Douglas, Fulton, Gwinnett, Henry, Newton, Rockdale and surrounding counties.